Howl's Moving Castle (novel): Calcifer

 Calcifer is Howl's resident fire-demon.
 As the result of a mysterious bargain with Howl some years ago, he agrees to heat and power the castle.
 Although he is bound to the hearth, he has a great amount of magic.
 He promises to use his magic to break the curse on Sophie, providing she breaks the contract between him and Howl.
-Howl describes Calcifer as "his weakest point", because Calcifer wouldn't give away another demon if it entered the castle, even if it had hostile intentions.
-However, Howl's statement is true in more ways than one.
+Howl describes Calcifer as "his weakest point", because Calcifer wouldn't give away another demon if it entered the castle, even if it had hostile intentions, although Howl's statement is true in more ways than one.

-Calcifer is powerful, but can be just as cowardly as Howl, preferring to run from the Witch rather than fight her.
-However, he, also like Howl, will fight when the need arises.
+Calcifer is powerful, but can be just as cowardly as Howl, preferring to run from the Witch rather than fight her, but also like Howl, will fight when the need arises.
 He is also fairly crabby and a little mean-spirited, which stems from being bound to the hearth in the moving castle for over five years.
 He has a natural fear of water, and also worries quite frequently about running out of logs, which are essentially his food.
 Sophie seems to be the only one capable of forcing him to do anything he doesn't want to do, a trait she also extends to Howl, and to a lesser extent, Michael as well.

 He is also the first one to recognise Sophie's incredible ability to talk life into the world around her, which is the reason he allowed her into the castle in the first place and was so eager to make a bargain with her – if anyone but she were to break the contract he had with Howl, then Calcifer would die.
 Fortunately, she is able to talk life into him, and he survives losing Howl's heart, even deciding to continue living with them after he is freed.
 Despite his misgivings, Calcifer is the most perceptive and intelligent character in the Castle, repeatedly dropping clever hints regarding Howl being "heartless" (which he uses in literal and figurative meanings), and not hesitating to give clues on Howl's capricious nature.

 Calcifer's appearance is described as having a thin blue face, a thin blue nose, curly green flames for hair and eyebrows, a purple flaming mouth, and savage teeth.
 His eyes are described as orange flames with purple pupils.
 He does not have any evident lower body.